diversen/coscms/README.md

 ### About

-Coscms is a small and simple CMS system / framework for building websites.
+Coscms is a simple CMS system and a framework for building web application.
+It is an eclectic framework and uses classes from other frameworks were appropiate.

+E.g. PEAR::Mail, and PEAR::Mime.
+And a lot others.

 Easy to use, administer, and extend with modules (web and shell modules, and templates).
-Aims is modularity, easy install on Linux (can be done with two scripts).
 Export websites as simple profiles.
-Tested with Debian systems (like Ubuntu 10.04  or Debian 6.0.0).

 You will need PHP >= 5.3 and a MySQL database.

-So far: Only tested with Apache2 on Debian systems.
+Tested with Apache2 on Debian systems and Windows.
+Should work anywhere, even though it is build on Debian systems.

 ### Websites